-Under our revolving credit facility, the aggregate committed amount available to us is \$535 million.
-The credit facility matures in April 2024.
+We have a revolving credit facility with an aggregate committed amount of up to \$535 million which matures in April 2024.
 The credit facility includes a \$300 million sub-limit for letters of credit.
 Under certain circumstances, we have the ability to increase the facility by the greater of \$250 million or such amount as would not cause our secured leverage ratio to exceed a specified level.
-Borrowings under this facility bear interest at LIBOR plus a margin of 1.0% as of September 30, 2019 (which margin can range from 1.0% to 1.75% based on our consolidated net leverage ratio as defined in the credit facility).
+Borrowings under this facility bear interest at LIBOR plus a margin of 1.0% as of September 30, 2020 (which margin can range from 1.0% to 1.75% based on our consolidated net leverage ratio as defined in the credit facility).
 The LIBOR index is expected to be discontinued by the end of calendar year 2021.
-Under our credit facility, if the LIBOR index is discontinued, the terms of our revolving credit facility allow for a replacement rate to be determined in accordance with the Agreement.
-Letters of credit reduce the amount available to borrow by their face value.
-The unused portion of the facility bears a commitment fee of 0.10% as of September 30, 2019 (which fee can range from 0.10% to 0.25% based on our consolidated net leverage ratio as defined in the credit facility).
+The terms of our credit facility allow for replacement if that occurs.
+Letters of credit reduce the amount available to borrow under the credit facility by their face value amount.
+The unused portion of the facility bears a commitment fee of 0.10% as of September 30, 2020 (which fee can range from 0.10% to 0.25% based on our consolidated net leverage ratio as defined in the credit facility).
 Our borrowings under the credit agreement are guaranteed by certain of our U.S.-based subsidiaries and are secured by substantially all of our assets and substantially all the assets of certain of our subsidiaries.
-The agreement contains various representations and warranties, affirmative, negative and financial covenants and conditions of default.
-As of September 30, 2019, there was \$95.0 million of borrowings outstanding under the revolving credit facility and \$49.4 million outstanding under the letters of credit sub facility.
-The amount available to borrow under the credit facility as of September 30, 2019 was \$390.6 million.
+The credit facility contains various representations and warranties, affirmative, negative and financial covenants and events of default.
+As of September 30, 2020, there was \$51.0 million of borrowings outstanding under the revolving credit facility and \$75.4 million outstanding under the letters of credit sub facility.
+The amount available to borrow under the credit facility as of September 30, 2020 was \$408.6 million.
 Loan amounts under the revolving credit facility may be borrowed, repaid and re-borrowed during the term.
-Although the principal amount of each revolving loan is due and payable in full on the maturity date, we have the right to repay each revolving loan in whole or in part from time to time without penalty.
+The principal amount of each revolving loan is due and payable in full on the maturity date.
+We have the right to repay each revolving loan in whole or in part from time to time without penalty.
 It is our practice to routinely borrow and repay several times per year under this revolving facility.
 Therefore, borrowings under the credit facility are included in current liabilities.
-As of September 30, 2019, we are in compliance with all covenants under this credit facility.
+As of September 30, 2020, we were in compliance with all covenants under this credit facility.